pweingar/BASIC816/readme.md

 You can also view the (incomplete) [Language Description](language.md) listing out the commands, statements, and functions this version of BASIC is intended to support.

-## License

-Currently, the license is TBD.
-My intention is to have something fairly permissive, however... probably a Creative Commons variant.